Aruncător de grenade 40 mm

 The Aruncător de grenade 40 mm (AG-40) is a rifle-mounted 40 mm grenade launcher.
 It is mounted as a lower handguard for a Kalashnikov pattern rifle.
 The AG-40 is currently used on the 5.45mm PA md.
 86 standard assault rifle, in Romanian service.
 It replaced the older GP-25 Soviet-pattern grenade launcher.

 Technical data

 Romanian Military Police soldier with an AL-38 grenade launcher.

-The AG-40 grenade launcher is manufactured by ROMARM SA and has the following technical specifications:
+The AG-40 grenade launcher is manufactured by ROMARM and has the following technical specifications: